 Governing Law: The procedures that the charter school will follow to ensure the health and safety of pupils and staff.
-These procedures shall include the requirement that each employee of the charter school furnish the charter school with a criminal record summary as described in Section 44237.
-Education code Section 47605(b)(5)(F).
+These procedures shall require all of the following:

+- (i) That each employee of the charter school furnish the charter school with a criminal record summary as described in Section 44237. - (ii) The development of a school safety plan, which shall include the safety topics listed in subparagraphs (A) to (J), inclusive, of paragraph (2) of subdivision (a) of Section 32282 - (iii) That the school safety plan be reviewed and updated by March 1 of every year by the charter school.
+Education code Section 47605(c)(5)(F).

 In order to provide safety for all students and staff, the Charter School maintains and implements full health and safety policies and procedures and risk management policies at its school site in consultation with its insurance carriers and risk management advisors.
 Health and safety issues will be addressed in accordance with the Charter School Board policies.
-These policies will be incorporated as appropriate into the student and staff handbooks and updated on a regular basis, and will be reviewed on an ongoing basis by the Executive Director/Principal and Board of Directors.
+These policies will be incorporated as appropriate into the student and staff handbooks and updated on a regular basis, and will be reviewed on an ongoing basis by the Superintendent and Board of Directors.
 (See Appendix V) The Charter School shall ensure that staff are trained annually on the health and safety policies.
 The policies are subject to regular updates and amendments based on many factors, including, but not limited to, judicial rulings, changes to the Education Code or other applicable laws, and any requirements of the Charter School's insurance carriers.